wplacer/wplacer/README.md

 1. Download the repository using [git](https://git-scm.com/downloads) (`git clone https://github.com/luluwaffless/wplacer.git`) or download the ZIP directly from GitHub (not recommended).
 1. In the terminal, navigate to the project directory and install the dependencies with `npm i`.
 1. Install the extension on each browser window with an account you want to be used by wplacer and to automatically solve Turnstiles (CAPTCHAs) by going to the extensions page of your browser, turning on developer mode, pressing load unpacked, and then selecting the LOAD_UNPACKED folder included with wplacer.
-- If you'd like, you can change the host and port of the local server by creating a `.env` file.
+- If you'd like, you can change the host and port of the local server by changing the `.env` file.
 ### Usage:
 1. To start the bot, run `npm start` in the terminal.
 1. Open the URL printed in the console (usually `http://127.0.0.1/`) in your browser.